rebecca-earnest/ncov/README.md

 │ ├── geoscheme.xml 		→ XML file with geographic scheme
-│ ├── keep.txt 			→ TXT file with accession number of genomes to be included in the analysis │ ├── nextstrain.yaml 		→ YAML file used to install dependencies │ ├── reference.gb 		→ GenBank file with the reference genome
+│ ├── keep.txt 			→ TXT file with accession number of genomes to be included in the analysis │ ├── nextstrain.yaml 		→ YAML file used to install dependencies │ ├── reference.gb 		→ GenBank file of a reference genome
 │ └── remove.txt 		→ TXT file with IDs of genomes to be removed prior to the run │
 ├── pre-analyses/